RetellAI/retell-custom-llm-node-demo/README.md

 3. (optional) Call `CreatePhoneNumber` to get a new number and associate with an agent id.
 This phone number now can handle inbound calls as long as this server is running.

-4. (optional) Call `RegisterPhoneAgent` to register your Twilio number and associate with an agent id.
+4. (optional) Call `RegisterInboundAgent` to register your Twilio number and associate with an agent id.
 This phone number now can handle inbound calls as long as this server is running.

 5. (optional) Call `DeletePhoneNumber` to release a number from your Twilio pool.